Youth ministry: A calling well worth it

 Supervisors have asked many of Texas Baptists' approximately 200 military chaplains for guidelines from their endorser regarding how they can minister to same-sex couples.

-Chaplains must follow military regulations, but also are bound to the/p>/p>/p>... [continue]
+Chaplains must follow military regulations, but also are bound to the guidelines set forth by their endorsing body, which the military has pledged not to infringe upon.
+The Baptist General... [continue]

 Fight rages beyond battlefield; chaplains on frontline